monsdar/katacoda-scenarios/conan/step3_createlib.md

 Here's the kicker: With `conan create` we can package our lib and push it into our local Conan cache:
 * `conan create ../source katacoda/testing`{{execute}}
 Our library is now available for consumers by including the package `hellolib/1.0.0@katacoda/testing`.

+As of now, the library is only available on our local machine.
+By creating an account on [conan-center](https://bintray.com/conan/conan-center) and using `conan upload ...` you could even upload that library to the official Conan server.
+This is not part of this tutorial though.